 During a checkpoint or session-save operation, only one client at a time might be granted the privilege of interacting with the user.
-The InteractRequest message causes the SM to emit an Interact message at some later time if the shutdown is not cancelled by another client first.
+The InteractRequest message

 The dialog-type field specifies either Errors indicating that the client wants to start an error dialog or Normal meaning the client wishes to start a non-error dialog.